Answered By: Randall Myers Last Updated: Jan 09, 2019 Views: 94

 - Off-campus access to library databases

 - Requests for items on hold or recall

 - Interlibrary loan

 - Printing and copying services

 - The general public may use our computers and the college network.
-However, the library has a guest log in for our community patrons.
-You will be required to ask library staff to log you in to the computers as the log in information is not for public knowledge.
+The library has a guest log in for our community patrons.
+Please ask at the Circulation Desk for assistance.